CSC207-UofT/course-project-ufinders/README.md

 Our Phase 2 written work is in the Phase2 folder, inside is an updated specification that directs you to how our program works.
 Our updated CRC cards are in the CRC_Card folder.

+To run our program as a whole, navigate to the User package and run main_code

 Below is directions on how our program works:

 How User Works: